Senja20/mol-3022-front-end-application/README.md

 # MOL3022 - Front End - Signal Peptide

-This is a [Next.js](https://nextjs.org/) project.
 The project is the front the part of a signal peptide prediction project in the "MOL3022 - Bioinformatics - Method Oriented Project" course.
 The application is taking data (protein strings) and is sending those string to the backend where it uses those to make predictions, then the application displays the results to the user.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started